 Can You Paint a Radiator with Emulsion?

-Although you can, when painting something like a radiator, you want durability, and an emulsion is generally too thin and is not formulated to withstand high temperatures.
+Although you can paint a radiator with emulsion, it is not recommended as the paint soon dries up, cracks and will look like it did before.
+When painting something like a radiator, you want durability, and an emulsion is generally too thin and is not formulated to withstand high temperatures.

-In truth, if you wish to paint a radiator, the preparation work involved is the same regardless so you may as well purchase a tin of paint that is specifically designed for pipes and radiators etc.
+In truth, if you wish to paint a radiator, the preparation work involved is the same regardless so you may as well purchase a tin of paint that is specifically designed for pipes, radiators etc.